REU Internship in Astronomy

 • Eligibility

-The MMA offers six NSF-REU internships in astronomy each summer.
+The MMA offers six REU internships in astronomy each summer.
 These positions provide an opportunity for students to conduct independent research under the supervision of senior staff of the MMA and visiting scientists.
 To be eligible, students must be enrolled in an undergraduate institution with a planned graduation date after September of the current year.
 U.S. citizenship or permanent residency is required.
 The MMA requires all interns to provide proof of COVID-19 vaccination prior to their arrival on Nantucket.

 • Compensation

 In alignment with the REU program, this is a paid internship, and housing and travel reimbursement is provided.
+This is an 11-week program that runs from June 1st to the week of August 17th, 2026 (end date can be flexible to accommodate academic schedules).
+The total stipend is $7700.

-The MMA has dormitory-style housing available for interns to rent.
+The MMA has dormitory-style housing available for interns to rent for $30 per week.
 Housing is located within walking distance to the town center and is a short bike ride to beautiful beaches, hiking trials, museums, and other great locations.
 If you live on campus, you will be expected to attend and participate all dorm cleaning days as part of your housing agreement.
 Please note that the dorm rooms are shared.
 Interns are not required to live in MMA provided housing, however, as Nantucket’s housing availability is notoriously limited and often expensive, we require our interns to provide proof of alternative housing before their internship begins.

-Reimbursement for round trip travel between the student's home and Nantucket is available, as are funds to present research results at the January American Astronomical Society (AAS) meeting.
+Reimbursement for round trip travel between the student's home and Nantucket is available, as are funds to present research results at the 2027 January American Astronomical Society (AAS) meeting.

 • Application Process